 as the Lord’s brother, you have forthrightness;

 The circumcision of Christ is then celebrated (Jan.
 1), not only as a fulfillment of the ceremonial Torah and the transition of God’s revelation to mankind (after the fall) from shadow (Heb.
-8:5) to reality, but also for naming the child Jesus (which, as with Joshua, means “Savior”).
-We too receive a new name through the Church in the mystery of Baptism—the Christian fulfillment of circumcision—following the examples of both Christ and our forefathers.
+8:5) to reality, but also for naming the child Jesus (which means “Savior”).
+We too receive a new name through the Church in the mystery of Baptism—the Christian fulfillment of circumcision—following the example of both Christ and our forefathers.
 Through this sacramental act, a Christian’s whole life is dedicated to Christ through the intercession of Saints (Heb.
-12:1; Rev. 8:4) and the protection of angels (Matt.
+12:1; Rev. 8:4) and the protection of angels (St. Matt.
 18:10; Jude 1:9).

-On January 3, the holy prophet Malachi is commemorated.
+On January 3rd, the holy prophet Malachi is commemorated.
 Malachi prophesied from within the Persian court of Artaxerxes that a “Sun of Righteousness” would enter the world with “healing on his wings” (Mal.
-4:2; ca. fifth century B.C.).
+4:2; ca. 5th century B.C.).

-On the following day, the original seventy apostles are commemorated (cf. Luke 10:1-16), being first sent into the world with the Gospel witness.
+On the following day, the original seventy apostles are commemorated (cf. Luke 10:1-16), being first sent into the world with the Gospel message.
 These men and women remind us that, as we have received the infant Christ in his Nativity, it is now our turn to share him (as did Mary) with the rest of the world.
-We take this message of an infant King of Kings, along with the good news of his life, death, and resurrection into all creation (Mark 16:15), just as these first apostles and disciples of Christ.
+We take this message of an infant King of Kings, along with the good news of his life, death, and resurrection, into all creation (Mark 16:15), just as these first apostles and disciples of Christ did.

 And finally, we conclude the 12 Days of Christmas with the Great Feast of Theophany (sometimes called Epiphany) on January 6th.
 In the baptism of Christ, by the hands of John the Forerunner, the divinity of Christ and the full mystery of the Trinity are made manifest.
 Theophany means “divine manifestation,” and we are reminded continually, in the life of the Church and her worship, of this manifestation of Christ as the God-Man, along with the unique and incomprehensible mystery of the Trinity.
 In fact, the abundance of our rituals regarding the sanctification of this created order—including within our churches—is a reflection of this incarnational mystery: